Have equity in your home? Want a lower payment? An appraisal from Greg Easter Appraisals can help you get rid of your PMI.

-The market was accepting down payments dropping to 10, 5 and frequently 0 percent in the peak of last decade's mortgage boom.
-A lender is able to handle the additional risk of the small down payment with Private Mortgage Insurance or PMI.
-PMI protects the lender if a borrower doesn't pay on the loan and the value of the property is less than what is owed on the loan.
+The market was taking down payments down to 10, 5 and often 0 percent during the mortgage boom of the last decade.
+How does a lender manage the increased risk of the low down payment?
+The solution is Private Mortgage Insurance or PMI.
+This supplementary plan protects the lender in the event a borrower defaults on the loan and the value of the property is less than what is owed on the loan.

-PMI can be expensive to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is bundled into the mortgage payment and many times isn't even tax deductible.
-It's profitable for the lender because they acquire the money, and they receive payment if the borrower is unable to pay, separate from a piggyback loan where the lender absorbs all the deficits.
+Because the $40-$50 a month per $100,000 borrowed is bundled into the mortgage monthly payment and often isn't even tax deductible, PMI can be costly to a borrower.
+It's favorable for the lender because they acquire the money, and they get the money if the borrower defaults, opposite from a piggyback loan where the lender consumes all the losses.

-Since it can take a significant number of years to get to the point where the principal is just 80% of the initial amount borrowed, it's essential to know how your Tennessee home has appreciated in value.
-After all, every bit of appreciation you've accomplished over time counts towards removing PMI.
-So what's the reason for paying it after your loan balance has dropped below the 80% threshold?
-Your neighborhood may not adhere to national trends and/or your home could have gained equity before things cooled off.
-So even when nationwide trends indicate falling home values, you should understand that real estate is local.
+It can take many years to arrive at the point where the principal is only 20% of the original amount borrowed, so it's crucial to know how your home has increased in value.
+After all, any appreciation you've accomplished over time counts towards removing PMI.
+So why pay it after your loan balance has dropped below the 80% threshold?
+Despite the fact that nationwide trends predict decreasing home values, understand that real estate is local.
+Your neighborhood might not be minding the national trends and/or your home might have gained equity before things calmed down.

-An accredited, Tennessee licensed real estate appraiser can help homeowners figure out just when their home's equity goes over the 20% point, as it's a hard thing to know.
-It is an appraiser's job to keep up with the market dynamics of their area.
-At Gregory W. Easter, we're masters at identifying value trends in Nashville, Brentwood, Franklin, Murfreesboro and surrounding areas.
-We know when property values have risen or declined.
-When faced with information from an appraiser, the mortgage company will usually cancel the PMI with little anxiety.
-At that time, the home owner can retain the savings from that point on.
+The difficult thing for almost all home owners to know is just when their home's equity goes over the 20% point.
+A certified, licensed real estate appraiser can certainly help.
+As appraisers, it's our job to recognize the market dynamics of our area.
+At Greg Easter Appraisals, we know when property values have risen or declined.
+We're experts at analyzing value trends in Mount Juliet, Davidson County and surrounding areas.
+When faced with data from an appraiser, the mortgage company will usually do away with the PMI with little effort.
+At that time, the home owner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: